-These Balsamic Roasted Carrots are one of the best vegetable side dishes.
+Roasted carrots add beautiful color and taste to any dinner.
 This roasted carrots recipe is made in the oven with balsamic vinegar, honey, and garlic mixture.
-Cooked carrots are also tossed in a sweet and tangy honey balsamic reduction.
+Cooked carrots are then tossed in a sweet and tangy honey balsamic reduction.

 For every holiday dinner, I make sure to serve several fresh vegetable dishes.
 Be it green beans, Brussels sprouts, carrots, mixed roasted vegetables, or salads.
 Whichever sides I choose, fresh veggies are always present.